-5. We will ensure universal services will effectively signpost people to the appropriate services - by making sure we understand the service offer across the borough, both internal and external to the Council, so that people can make the right decisions about how they can meet their outcomes.
-Our Joint Commissioning Unit administer our CarePoint website and commission the information and advice service that is available to all residents. regardless of whether there is a care need or not.
-Care Point by effectively shaping the market (in both the voluntary and private sectors) to respond to customer demand, we will downstream services to the most cost effective provision and allow the Council's limited and depleting resources to be focused on those who need the most support.
+we will seek to manage demand by prioritising the most cost effective provision - by effectively shaping the market (in both the voluntary and private sectors) to respond to customer demand, we will downstream services to the most cost effective provision and allow the Council's limited and depleting resources to be focused on those who need the most support.
 Our Market Position Statement (MPS) outlines how we will do this, and we will be refreshing this and looking to move to a joint MPS with our neighbouring boroughs (Redbridge and Barking and Dagenham) in line with our Better Care Fund plan.

-6. Wherever possible we will seek to manage demand by prioritising the most cost effective provision - by working effectively in partnership with other agencies to deliver improved, more integrated services that offer better value for money to the public purse as well as facilitating better customer experiences and outcomes.
+7. We will seek to revitalise the voluntary sector to be best placed to deliver services in the most cost effective ways - by working effectively in partnership with other agencies to deliver improved, more integrated services that offer better value for money to the public purse as well as facilitating better customer experiences and outcomes.
 Our Joint Commissioning Unit work closely with the voluntary sector to enable this.